5 Landscape Photography Settings Every Photographer Should Know

 What are the best landscape photography settings?

 There are a few key settings that every landscape photographer should know.
-First, you’re going to need to use Manual mode to bracket your photos for the best possible exposure.
-You’ll also want to use a narrow aperture to ensure the entire photo is sharp.
-Third, you’ll need to use manual focus to nail the hyperfocal distance for the perfect depth of field.
-Fourth, use the two-second self-timer to make sure that you don’t get blur due to vibrations from hitting the shutter button.
-And fifth: Use Live View to carefully compose your shots, and to keep the mirror from causing vibrations.
+First, use Manual mode or your camera’s auto-bracketing to capture multiple exposures for the best dynamic range.
+Second, use a narrow aperture (f/8 to f/16) to ensure the entire photo is sharp – and use in-camera focus bracketing for extreme depth of field needs.
+Third, use manual focus with focus peaking to nail the hyperfocal distance for the perfect depth of field.
+Fourth, use electronic shutter or the two-second self-timer to eliminate camera shake.
+And fifth: Take full advantage of your EVF tools – live histogram, zebras, focus magnification, and grid overlays – to nail your composition and exposure.

 How do I capture sharp landscape photos?